 If EU member states agree, Kosovo will move up from taking part in research programs as a ‘third country’ to becoming an ‘associated country’ – the status currently given to non-EU countries such as Norway, Switzerland, Croatia and Serbia, Science Insider reports.

-In return for paying a fee to the EU, Kosovo’s representatives will be able to take part in program management committees, and its organizations and proposals will receive the same treatment as those from EU member states.
+In return for paying a fee to the EU, Kosovo’s representatives will be able to take part in program management committees, and its organisations and proposals will receive the same treatment as those from EU member states.

 Whether Kosovo’s future funding will exceed its contribution as an associated country will partly depend on how much Kosovo invests in research and innovation itself, a commission official told Science Insider.